Haisla language: Phonology

 All aspirated and glottalized plosives in Haisla are voiceless.
 All fricatives are voiceless as well.

+Grammar

 Morphology

 Haisla is a VSO (verb-initial) language, with "highly polysynthetic, suffixing, [and] possibly with no (lexical) N–V distinction".
 Words that correspond to verbs and helping words come first in a sentence.
 Like the other Wakashan languages, Haisla is made up of multifaceted words made up out of a single root and extended through multiple expansions or reduplication.
 These can further be altered by lexical or grammatical suffixes, and modal clitics.
 One example can be seen with the Haisla word for 'condition', ḡʷailas.
 The word can be modified to mean 'your condition' or 'my condition' as ḡʷailas-us and ḡʷailas-genc respectively.

 Emmon Bach, in 'One The Surface Verb q'ay'ai| qela', cited the following points as the structure for building words: